 You are sensitive to light or feel very sleepy or confused.

-You have new or worsening belly pain.
+You have new or worse belly pain.

 You have a new or higher fever.